Savigny-le-Temple

-Savigny-le-Temple (/fr/) is a commune in the Seine-et-Marne Department of France in the Île-de-France in north-central France.
-It is located in the south-eastern suburbs of Paris, 33.2 km from the center of Paris.
-It is the largest commune in the "new town" of Sénart, created in the 1970s.
+Savigny-le-Temple (/fr/; 'Savigny-the-Temple') is a commune in the Seine-et-Marne department in Île-de-France in north-central France.
+It is located on the departmental border with Essonne, 33.2 km from the centre of Paris.
+It is the most populated commune in the "new town" of Sénart, created in the 1970s, in the southeastern outer suburbs of Paris.

 History

 During the French Revolution, Savigny-le-Temple (meaning "Savigny the temple") was temporarily renamed Savigny-sur-Balory (meaning "Savigny upon Balory", after the small Balory river).
 It was also temporarily renamed Savigny-le-Port (meaning "Savigny the port").
 These changes were probably motivated by the religious connotation of the word "temple".
+The Hôtel de Ville was completed in 1985.

 Demographics

-Inhabitants of Savigny-le-Temple are called Savigniens.
+Inhabitants of Savigny-le-Temple are called Savigniens (masculine) and Savigniennes (feminine) in French.